HendrikHenselmann/GeneticAlgorithm/README.md

 # GeneticAlgorithm
 An implementation of a small framework regarding genetic algorithms.

-For educational purposes only !!
+For educational purpose only !!

 ---